Harsh-rm/Harsh-rm.github.io/README.md

 🔥 Looking to collaborate => on Software Projects that are related to my GitHub Repos!<br>
 📧 You can ping me &emsp;&emsp;&nbsp;=> on Slack connect at harshu98@gmail.com or on Discord at Harsh#1998<br>
 🧗 Project Ideas &emsp;&emsp;&emsp;&emsp;=> Creating an AI (like Skynet) that would help solve Human Problems and even Crisis!<br>
-💡 Long-term Goal &emsp;&emsp;&nbsp;=> Develop an integrated application that would help man evolve his thoughts and activities to learn everlastingly!<br>
+💡 Long-term Goal &emsp;&emsp;&nbsp;=> Develop an application that would help us evolve in thought and action enabling us to learn everlastingly!<br>
 💭 Thought for the Day &emsp;&emsp;&emsp;=> Aim for the stars!
 Even if you miss, you might land on the moon.<br>